Prabhu-demo/Docs-Repo/Feature Level Docs - DSS/DSS-Monolith.md

 - Autofill configuration determines whether first-party details are auto-populated or client-supplied.
 - Second-party info can be optional depending on organization configuration.
 - “NA” value for second party name bypasses validation.
-- Search charge calculation is configurable but currently limited to Rajasthan.
+- Surcharge calculation is configurable but currently limited to Rajasthan.

 ---